List of Elena of Avalor characters: Main

+Princess/Queen Elena

-Princess Elena Castillo Flores (Aimee Carrero) is the 16-year-old, later 17-year-old, later 18-year-old then twenty year old Crown Princess of Avalor who is the daughter of King Raul and Queen Lucia.
+Princess Elena Castillo Flores (voiced by Aimee Carrero) is the Crown Princess of Avalor and the daughter of King Raul and Queen Lucia.
+At the beginning of the series, she is freed from a magical amulet in which she had been trapped by Shuriki following her parents' premature death.
+Her age ranges from 16 to 20 during the series (although her chronological age ranges from 57 to 61 due to her having been trapped in the amulet for 41 years).
 She has difficulty taking advice and often does things she wants to do without listening to others.
-When she was trapped inside a magical amulet by Shuriki following her parents' premature death, she gained the ability to make her royal scepter glow, she can also see spirit animals and ghosts for the Day of the Dead every November.
-In "The Magic Within", she gains new magical powers after falling into a well of Takaina, which channel through her emotions.
-Elena is one of the princesses in the Disney World that can do fights, acrobatics, and a very hard technique-kip up.
+On account of having been trapped in the amulet, she has magical abilities, such as making her royal scepter glow, seeing spirit animals, and talking to ghosts every November on Day of the Dead.
+In the season 3 episode “The Magic Within", she gains new magical powers that are controlled by her emotions after falling into a crystal well in Takaina.
+Elena is one of the princesses in the Disney World who can do combat, acrobatics, and a very hard technique-kip up.
 Some of her abilities include: